hwangbro/public_notes/crystal_faq.md

    c) This manip continues into Route 30 to guarantee 0 encounters on the way down
    d) This manip continues into Rival 1 to guarantee a perfect 3 turn Rival battle.
    e) This manip continues into Route 29 pass #2 to guarantee 0 encounters
-   f) This manip continues into Mikey to guarantee a OHKO crit on Pidgey turn 1
+   f) This manip continues into Mikey to guarantee a perfect 4 turn battle.
-3) On Route 30.
-We manipulate 0 encounters through the grass tiles on the way to Violet City
+   g) This manip continues into Route 30/Route 31 to guarantee 0 encounters.
-4) On Route 32.
+3) On Route 32.
 We manipulate 0 encounters through the grass tiles and a spinner pass
-5) Raikou manip.
+4) Raikou manip.
 We manipulate a Raikou with extremely good stats and Hidden Power - Ice.
 This is our main carry through the game.
-6) Douglas manip.
+5) Douglas manip.
 There is a spinner inside Pryce's gym that we cannot dodge reliably, so we sometimes perform a final manipulation to get past him without fighting.

 ### What are spinners?
 - Spinners are a classification of trainers that spin rapidly in place, making them difficult to avoid if we need to pass them.